 Part B: Prohibited Conduct

-The sections below describe the specific forms of legally prohibited sex discrimination, sex-based harassment, and retaliation that are also prohibited under Saint Mary’s College of California Policy.
-When speech or conduct is protected by academic freedom, it will not be considered a violation of College Policy, though supportive measures will be offered to those impacted.
+The sections below describe the specific forms of legally prohibited discrimination and discriminatory harassment covered under this Policy.
+When speech or conduct is protected by academic freedom and/or protected speech, it will not be considered a violation of college policy, though supportive measures will be offered to those impacted.

-All offense definitions below encompass actual and/or attempted offenses.
+All offense definitions encompass actual and/or attempted offenses.

 Any of the following offenses can be alleged as or combined as pattern offenses, in which case the Notice of Investigation and Allegation (NOIA) will clearly indicate that both individual incidents and a pattern of conduct are being investigated.
-A pattern may exist and be alleged when there is a potential substantial similarity to incidents where the proof of one could make it more likely that the other(s) occurred, and vice-versa.
-Patterns may exist based on target selection, similarity of offense, or other factors.
-Where a pattern is found, it can be the basis to enhance sanctions, accordingly.
+A pattern may exist and be alleged when there is a potential substantial similarity between incidents where the proof of one could make it more likely that the other(s) occurred, and vice versa.
+Patterns may exist based on target selection, behavior similarity, or other factors.
+Where a pattern is found, it can be the basis to enhance sanctions accordingly.

 Discrimination

-Discrimination is different treatment with respect to an individual’s employment or participation in an education program or activity based, in whole or in part, upon the individual’s actual or perceived protected characteristic.
-Discrimination also includes allegations of a failure to provide reasonable accommodations as required by law or policy, such as for pregnancy or pregnancy-related conditions.
+Discrimination is different treatment with respect to a person’s employment or participation in an education program or activity based, in whole or in part, upon a person’s actual or perceived protected characteristic(s).
+Discrimination also includes allegations of a failure to provide reasonable accommodations as required by law or policy, such as for disability, religion, or creed.

 Discrimination can take two primary forms: